Adding Dashboard Widgets

 Every CRM user can create their own personalised dashboard, highlighting the data that’s important to them.

-Add a new widget by clicking the “ADD WIDGETS” button on the right of the screen and this will open the widgets menu.
+To add a new widget click the “ADD WIDGETS” button on the right of the screen and this will open the widgets menu.
 If you are using the Enterprise plan you will also be able to create your own Custom Charts.

 Move, Resize, Edit and Delete Widgets